 When Carl looks back over the last 29 years there has not been one period where continuous improvement has not been on the agenda, whether this be in areas of performance, decency or delivery of value for money, at the heart of this has been governor grades.

 More recently Carl has played a significant part in ensuring the association remained responsive to the needs of the membership during the COVID crisis, whilst taking on the challenge to remain in his national officer role during the height of the crisis, he did so after requesting to be based full time back in a prison, this gave him a real insight in to the many challenges being faced during COVID

 Kevin Billson – National Executive Committee

-Kevin Joined the Prison Service in 1986 on the Assistant Governor Trainee scheme and served for one year at HMP Leicester as a prison officer as part of his training.
-Kevin have since served in a variety of governor grade roles in HMPs Wormwood Scrubs, Gartree, Nottingham, Glen Parva and as Deputy Governor at HMP Stocken.
+Kevin joined the Prison Service in 1986 on the Assistant Governor Trainee scheme and served for one year at HMP Leicester as a prison officer as part of his training.
+Kevin has since served in a variety of governor grade roles in HMPs Wormwood Scrubs, Gartree, Nottingham, Glen Parva and as Deputy Governor at HMP Stocken.
 Following a secondment to both Nottinghamshire and Derbyshire Police as part of those two county’s MAPPA teams, Kevin specialised as the Public Protection Officer for the East Midlands based at Regional Office in Leicester.
 Kevin then returned to operational duties at HMYOI Glen Parva before moving on to HMP’s Nottingham and Sudbury when Glen Parva closed in 2017.
 Kevin is currently the Head of Security & Intelligence at HMP Stocken.